As you plan your Halloween festivities, don’t miss some of the amazing and fun decorations and attractions that your neighbors are providing!

 Look for updates on the HammondFamilyLights Facebook page.

-If you’re close to Lincolnton (readers in Dallas, Gastonia, and Denver are) head to 411 E. Dixon Street, Lincolnton, for an impressive Halloween light show.
-Isenhour Lights will be taking place every day from October 15th to 31st, 2021.
-7 p.m. to 11 p.m. on Fridays and Saturdays and 7 p.m. to 10 p.m.
-Sunday to Thursday.
+If you’re close to Lincolnton (readers in Dallas, Gastonia, and Denver are) head to 411 E. Dixon Street, Lincolnton, for an impressive Halloween light show, Isenhour Lights.
+The lights go on Friday, October 14th, 2022.
+Check back soon for the schedule.
 Follow Isenhour Lights on Facebook for updates, and to make sure that weather isn’t interfering with plans.

 A family in the SouthPark area has a display of skeletons on their front yard, which might not seem that unusual, except they rearrange the display every day in October!